Jade Barbosa: 2019

 In March Barbosa competed at the DTB Team Challenge in Stuttgart, Germany where she helped Brazil win the team gold, ahead of second place Russia.
 In June she competed at the Brazilian National Championships where she placed third in the all-around behind Thais Fidelis and Flávia Saraiva.
 She additionally won silver on floor exercise and bronze on uneven bars.

 In July Barbosa was slated to compete at the 2019 Pan American Games.
 While there she sustained a minor injury and sat out the competition but still won the bronze medal alongside her team in the team final due to Brazil not replacing her with an alternate.

 In October Barbosa competed at the World Championships.
 During qualifications she injured her knee on the vault and was unable to finish the competition.
 This injury followed Rebeca Andrade's ACL injury earlier in the year and Carolyne Pedro's injury right before qualifications.
-As a result Brazil finished 14th in qualifications and did not qualify to the team final nor did they qualify a team to the 2020 Olympic Games in Tokyo.
+As a result, Brazil finished 14th in qualifications and did not qualify to the team final nor did they qualify a team to the 2020 Olympic Games in Tokyo.
 The following month Barbosa underwent surgery on her ACL, but doubted she would be recovered in time to qualify for the Olympics via the World Cup series or the 2020 Pan American Gymnastics Championships.

+2020–23

+Barbosa spent the next few years recovering from injuries and other setbacks.
+She competed at various domestic competitions in 2021 and 2022 but was limited to uneven bars and balance beam.
+In August 2023 Barbosa made her all-around comeback at that year's national championships.
+After the two-day competition Barbosa placed first in the all-around, a feat she last achieved in 2007.
+Additionally she placed first on floor exercise and third on uneven bars behind Rebeca Andrade and Lorrane Oliveira.
+Barbosa next competed at the 2023 Paris World Challenge Cup, where she took the silver medal in the floor exercise final behind Mélanie de Jesus dos Santos.
+In October 2023, Barbosa competed at the World Championships along with teammates Rebeca Andrade, Lorrane Oliveira, Flávia Saraiva and Júlia Soares.
+The team took the silver medal behind the United States — Brazil's first team medal in World Championship history.
+Later that month, Barbosa competed at the Pan American Games, where the Brazilian team once again took silver behind the United States.
+Individually, Barbosa finished fourth in the all-around final.